chapel-lang/chapel/doc/release/technotes/README.chpldoc.rst

    * All of these fields must be left-aligned with the outer most paragraph(s).
    * Leave an empty line above and below all these fields for best results.

-For more information see the `Documenting argument, return, and yield values and types <documenting-args-returns-yields>`_ section.
+For more information see the :ref:`Documenting argument, return, and yield values and types <documenting-args-returns-yields>` section.

 Stifling documentation